 Limit practice trials for each test to those described in the individual measurement procedures.
 Allow the participant to rest between tests if out of breath or fatigued.
-If a test is not attempted because the participant refuses or cannot understand the instructions, record "Participant refused".
-If you or the participant considers the test unsafe, record "Not attempted/unable" on the scoring form.
+If a test is not attempted because the participant refuses or if the test is not administered due to technical problems, staffing problems or similar unrelated issues, record "Participant refused or technical problems".
+If the examiner, a proxy, or the participant considers the test unsafe, record "Not attempted" on the scoring form, go to the next question and record "Safety concerns".
 If a test is attempted, but cannot be completed or scored, record "Attempted, unable" on the scoring form.

 - The chair, described in "Equipment", should be placed on a non-skid surface (e.g., low pile carpeting if available) with the back of the chair against a wall for stability.
-There should be adequate room in front and on the sides of the chair for the examiner and participant to move freely. - The standing balance test should be performed with the participant standing a little less than an arm's length from a wall to provide an additional source of support should loss of balance occur. - 4-meter Walking course: The short walks should be conducted on a 4-meter path laidout in an uncarpeted, unobstructed, low traffic corridor at least 122 cm (about 4 feet) wide.
-See Figure 1.
+There should be adequate room in front and on the sides of the chair for the examiner and participant to move freely. - The standing balance test should be performed with the participant standing a little less than an arm's length from a wall to provide an additional source of support should loss of balance occur. - 4-meter Walking course: The short walks at usual speed in the clinic should be conducted on a 5-meter (about 16 feet) path laid-out in an uncarpeted, unobstructed, low traffic corridor at least 122 cm (about 4 feet) wide.
+Five meters includes room on each end.
+See Figure 2a.
 The start and finish lines will be marked by tape on the floor.
-Allow an additional 1⁄2 meter on each end of the walking course.
+Allow an additional 1⁄2 meter on each end (or at least one end for home visit) of the walking course.
+For the first trial, the participant starts at one end, walks past the tape on the other end.
+For the second trial, the participant starts where they ended the first trial and walks back..